revmischa/udo/README.md

 #### Your job:
 - Describe your architecture in `config.yml`
-- Install your application and configs via RPMs
+- Have some very simple way of setting up your app.
+One recommendation is to install your application and configs via RPMs, though this is not required
-- Stick your RPMs in a private S3 repo, authenticate access via [yum-s3-iam](https://github.com/seporaitis/yum-s3-iam)
+- If you use RPMs, stick your RPMs in a private S3 repo and authenticate access via [yum-s3-iam](https://github.com/seporaitis/yum-s3-iam)

 #### Udo takes care of:
 - LaunchConfigs per role, in a VPC and AutoScaleGroup per cluster